 Since 1979, Lars-Eric’s son, Sven-Olof Lindblad, has expanded the Lindblad legacy by providing transformative travel experiences in the world’s most remarkable places.
 And, continuing a significant element of his father’s ideals, Sven-Olof has increased the company’s commitment to conservation and field science, most notably through the Lindblad’s partnership with National Geographic starting in 2004.
 In 2012, the company purchased Australia-based Orion Expedition Cruises, furthering its reach across the globe.

 Lindblad Expeditions is on our list of the best small Alaskan cruise lines and best Antarctica cruise lines.
 And their reputation for being at the top of the expedition market is well deserved.
-A cruise aboard any one of Linblad’s small ships is marked by a top-notch expedition team with some of the best service in the industry.
+A cruise aboard any one of Linblad’s small ships, even close to home on East Coast cruises, is marked by a top-notch expedition team with some of the best service in the industry.

 Despite Lindblad’s luxury price tag, the onboard atmosphere is casual and practical in an expedition style.
 The true value is in the naturalists, historians, undersea specialists, guest lecturers, highly trained guides and a Lindblad-National Geographic Certified Photo Instructor aboard each departure, and National Geographic Photographers aboard each departure of the National Geographic Explorer, National Geographic Orion and National Geographic Endurance, and on select photo expeditions fleet-wide.
 Food on board is fresh and sustainable but not gourmet.